 While Cannery Row is the central area that people gravitate to in Monterey, the Old Fisherman’s Wharf is well worth the visit.
 It is mainly a collection of candy shops, restaurants, and bars, all with their own unique style and a few of which I often frequent.
 My favorite though has to be Fisherman’s Grotto.
 They have a marketplace if you are looking for a quick meal and a full sit down fancy restaurant if you are looking to have a nice relaxed lunch or dinner.
-This review is specifically for the sit down spot, but you can get the fantastic clam chowder at the market on the pier next to the restaurant as well.
+This review is specifically for the sit down spot, but you can get their fantastic clam chowder at the market next to the restaurant as well.
 Here is all the info.

 - Cost: $20 – $25